 - The present unit, have studied the idea of feminism as it evolved in West with a focus on the diversities and complexities of the concept.
-Often criticized later as a Western idea, the evolution was predominantly Western as most of the main variants of feminism have developed in the West, particularly Europe and America. - To study the concept, effort is being given for a discussion century-wise with each century having more than one tradition.
-The nineteenth and twentieth centuries have been most crucial for feminism in the West as in these centuries most of the crucial categories of feminism developing in the West namely liberal feminism, Marxist-socialist feminism, radical feminism and postmodern feminism have been found. - Diversities and critiques have been the major features of feminism in the West as each variant differed as well criticized the other.
+Often criticized later as a Western idea, the evolution was predominantly Western as most of the main variants of feminism have developed in the West, particularly Europe and America. - The nineteenth and twentieth centuries have been most crucial for feminism in the West as in these centuries most of the crucial categories of feminism developing in the West namely liberal feminism, Marxist-socialist feminism, radical feminism and postmodern feminism have been found. - Diversities and critiques have been the major features of feminism in the West as each variant differed as well criticized the other.
 There have been reformists as well as radicalists, liberal as well as socialists. - Feminist theory reached its highest level in the twentieth century where new dimensions as well radicalism were found.
 It addressed so many issues that with the end of the century there developed a belief that the movement has achieved all and facing a phase of decline.
 From this belief, there emerged the idea of 'post-feminism' which argues that most of the feminist goals have been achieved and the movement has no further relevance.
 But the fact is that patriarchy still exists and asserts itself in new forms.
-The idea of feminism is longer limited to the West and we must focus on feminism in the Islamic countries or feminism in Africa.
+The idea of feminism is no longer limited to the West and we must focus on feminism in the

+Islamic countries or feminism in Africa.
 So long as patriarchy exists, feminist theory will never lose its relevance.